abdoooo37/Game-Rental-App/README.md

 Role-based functionality for Admin, Vendor, and Client

-This project was developed as part of a university database systems course and showcases practical application of database design, Windows Forms development, and SQL-based data management.
+This project was developed as part of a Cairo university database systems course and showcases practical application of database design, Windows Forms development, and SQL-based data management.